-- In Arm Compiler 5, if you use the armcc --fpu=none option, the compiler generates an error if it detects floating-point code.
+- In Arm Compiler 5, if you use the armcc option --fpu=none, the compiler generates an error if it detects floating-point code.
 This behavior is different in Arm Compiler for Embedded 6.
-If you use the armclang -mfpu=none option, the compiler automatically uses software floating-point libraries if it detects any floating-point code.
-You cannot use the armlink --fpu=none option to link object files created using armclang. - To link object files created using the armclang -mfpu=none option, you must set armlink --fpu to an option that supports software floating-point linkage, for example --fpu=softvfp, rather than using --fpu=none.
+If you use the armclang option -mfpu=none, the compiler automatically uses software floating-point libraries if it detects any floating-point code.
+You cannot use the armlink option --fpu=none to link object files created using armclang. - To link object files created using the armclang option -mfpu=none, you must set the armlink option --fpu to an option that supports software floating-point linkage, for example --fpu=softvFP, rather than using --fpu=none.